 The original base year was 2008-2009 – but this included schools.
 As many schools have taken on academy status the relationship between the authority and schools has changed significantly.
 WCC no longer has sufficient accountability/authority regarding schools to be able to accurately report or be realistically responsible for their GHG emissions.
 Thus a new baseline year of 2013-2014 has been established reflecting non-schools estate only – this will allow reporting to be better targeted at elements over which the authority has control.

-Emissions relating to gas heating decreased by 30.6% compared to the baseline year.
+Emissions relating to gas heating decreased by 34.96% compared to the baseline year.
 This is mainly due to a decrease in the property portfolio and use of the building management system to control heating.

 Emissions from street lighting continue to decrease despite further housing / road development.
 This is due to the implementation of more efficient technology and continued use of part night street lighting.

-Emissions from owned transport (white fleet) has decreased by 25.84% due to a decrease in purchased fuel.
+Emissions from owned transport (white fleet) has decreased by 33.08% due to driver efficiency training initiatives.

 Quantification and Reporting Methodology

-We have followed the government’s guidance on how to measure and report greenhouse gas emissions and used conversion factors issues by Defra.
+We have followed the government’s guidance on how to measure and report greenhouse gas emissions and used conversion factors issues by the UK Government.